CarlG96/synthestory/README.md

 <img src="media/README-images/my-stories.png">

 ### Story Idea Page
 The Story Idea Page is unique to each Story Idea and can only be accessed by the user who's profile corresponds to that particular Story Idea.
-In the Story Idea page Story Ideas can be edited or deleted by changing the fields and pressing the Edit Story button or pressing the Delete Story button respectively.
+In the Story Idea page Story Ideas can be edited by pressing the Edit Story Idea button, editing and clicking the Save Edited idea button or deleted by pressing the Delete Story button.

 <img src="media/README-images/story-idea.png">